p-lleonart/website-from-scratch/src/modules/database/README.md

 export class Post extends BaseModel {
     public static table: Table = (new AddPostMigration(dbHandler)).getTable()  // this is for avoid the rewriting of the table

+    // if your private key isn't 'id', change it there protected idCol: string = 'your_private_key_column_name'

+    // don't forget to declare the fields in the model declare id: string

+    declare title: string

+    declare content: string
 }
 ```